 When watching TV programs (broadcast, cable, or satellite), the TV normally plays sound through its own built-in stereo speakers.
 To connect TV sound output to home theater speakers for a richer sound quality, follow these steps:

-- Turn the TV and DVD player ON.
+- Turn "ON" the TV and Home Theater System.

 - Select the TV channel you wish to watch.

-- Place remote into DVD

-Receiver mode Press

-DVD Receiver/TV button

-twice, until button

-illuminates to amber color.
+- Press the TV SOUND button on the Home Theater System remote to set Home Theater to "D. IN".